Definition:

 Best practices for using KPIs:

-1. Clear communication: Ensure everyone understands the meaning and importance of KPIs.
+1. Clear communication: Ensure everyone understands the meaning and importance of the KPIs.

-2. Regular update: Keep data up to date for timely decision making.
+2. Regular updates: Keep the data up-to-date for timely decision-making.

-3. Insight-based action: Use KPI information to implement improvements.
+3. Insight-based action: Use the information from the KPIs to implement improvements.

 4. Balancing: Consider a mix of long-term and short-term indicators.

-5. Contextualization: Analyze the KPIs together with other relevant factors.
+5. Contextualization: Analyze the KPIs in conjunction with other relevant factors.

 Future trends in KPIs:

-1. Real-time KPIs: Instantly updated metrics for faster decision-making.
+1. Real-time KPIs: Metrics updated instantly for faster decision-making.

-2. Artificial Intelligence: Using AI for predictive analysis and identifying patterns in KPIs.
+2. Artificial Intelligence: Using AI for predictive analysis and pattern identification in KPIs.

-3. Customization: KPIs adapted to different levels and functions within the organization.
+3. Customization: KPIs adapted for different levels and roles within the organization.

 4. Data integration: Combining diverse data sources for more comprehensive KPIs.